TheDialgaTeam/Xenorig/README.md

 - Donation is optional but I do appreciate at least 1% for the effort.

 ### CPU mining performance
 Please note performance is highly dependent on system load.
 Tasks heavily using a processor, such as video playback, can greatly degrade hashrate.
-Optimal number of threads depends on the number of cores you have on your cpu.
+Optimal number of threads depends on the number of cores you have on your hardware.

 ### Maximum performance checklist
 - Idle operating system.
 - Do not exceed optimal thread count.
-- Try setup optimal cpu affinity.
+- Try setup optimal thread affinity.
-- Use modern hardware that supports SIMD instructions.

 ## Donations
 - BTC: `3Dc5jpiyuts136YhamcRbAeue7mi44gW8d`